jhsware/component-registry/README.md

 Good luck!

+## Migrating to 2.0 ##
+Version 2.0 is compatible with 1.0, but we have dropped support for createInterface, createUtility and createAdapter.
+If you are usnig these, follow the 1.0 migration instructions below.

 ## Migrating to 1.0 ##

 Migration is mostly about search and replace, all params are the same.
 Note, if you do introspection there might be a slight change of naming of props on the created objects.